-- 6.8.8 Many of the actions to respond to this challenge align with those suggested elsewhere in this section, including overlaps with: - Addressing funding issues facing the sector, as per Challenges 1 and 2; - Improving partnership and integration, as addressed in Challenges 3 and 4; - Demonstrating the value of services, and providing a framework for prioritising investment, as considered in Challenge 5; and - Considering DRT at new developments, as per Challenge 7 below.
+6.8.8 Many of the actions to respond

+- to this challenge align with those suggested elsewhere in this section, including overlaps with: - Addressing funding issues facing the sector, as per Challenges 1 and 2; - Improving partnership and integration, as addressed in Challenges 3 and 4; - Demonstrating the value of services, and providing a framework for prioritising investment, as considered in Challenge 5; and - Considering DRT at new developments, as per Challenge 7 below. - 6.8.9 Some further specific recommendations can be made about the types of places and types of journeys for which DRT can offer particular value.